davidde/notes/GIT.md

 * git commit -m "Description of changes"
 Commit all tracked files permanently to version history.

+* git commit --amend
+Rewrite the most recent commit message (if it has not yet been pushed online).
+(In Git, the text of the commit message is part of the commit.
+Changing the commit message will change the commit ID,
+i.e. the SHA1 checksum that names the commit.
+Effectively, you are creating a new commit that replaces the old one.)

 * git diff
 Shows all modifications that are NOT yet staged.
 (= difference between working directory and staging area)